Believe it or not, there’s a fine art to packing a picnic basket or Esky.

-3. If you can, keep the food in one Esky and the drinks in the other.
+3. If you can, keep the food in one picnic basket or Esky and the drinks in the other.
 A blast of hot air every time someone wants to grab a bevvy is not the best way to keep your cold cuts from turning into warm cuts.

-4. Keep your Esky in the shade if possible; while it is insulated, it’s not completely heat proof.
+4. Keep your picnic basket or Esky in the shade if possible; while it is insulated, it’s not completely heat proof.
 If your ice does melt, remember that water holds the cold better than air.
-Avoid draining the Esky if practical.

-Need a picnic rug?
+Need an insulated picnic basket?
 We might just be able to help.
 Shop now